tangentsoft/pidp8i/doc/os8-patching.md

 Below is the latest snapshot of the tracking spreadsheet.

-Status is abbreviated with combination of the following Keys:

 | A | Patch Applies Successfully                                   |
 | V | Patch Source Verified                                        |
 | K | Patch Source Probably Ok.
 Weaker confidence than "Verified". |